-Implementation Steps: (1) As identified in the Economy Element, Strategy 2.1e, identify investments necessary to implement the master plans.
-(2) Identify and include available funding for the infrastructure investments into the Capital Improvements Plan.
+Implementation Steps: (1) As part of identified in the master plans inEconomy Element, Strategy 2.1e, identify investments necessary to implement the master plans.
+(2) Work(2) Identify and include available funding for the infrastructure investments into the Capital Improvements Plan.
+When: within 5 to 10 years of the Element's adoption